MHSUnblockedGames/MHSUnblockedGames.github.io/README.md

 ### Using our games library

-Our games library can freely be reused and embed, some games may have issues surrounding being embed implemented by the games devolopers.
+Our games library can freely be reused and embed, some games may have issues surrounding being embed implemented by the games developers.

 ### Contact